AdamClayton98/JokesWebApp/README.md

 * Open a command line & navigate to the jokesapp folder
 * Enter the command 'docker-compose up --build -d' with docker desktop open
 * Check in docker that jokesapp is there under Containers / Apps
+* Open a browser and go to 'localhost:8082' and log in with credentials 'user' and 'password123'
+* Check that the 'jokes' database has been created
 * Open a browser and navigate to 'localhost:8080/' or click OPEN IN BROWSER next to jokesapp_web in Docker

 ## Using the application